 - Recent means recent.
 Like on the way to the service center, so you’re wearing the same clothes and look exactly the same.
-Light background means white.
+White background means white.
 Not the dark blue that Thailand likes to use.
+Contrasting colors means don't wear white.
+You'll wash out against the white background, and they don't care for that.
 Don’t try to push an old photo.
 Don’t try to push a photo with a blue background.
 Play ball, my friend.
 Play ball.

 - Form L, filled out